IBaksteenI/neural-network/README.md

-# Neural Engine - MNIST Digit Classifier
+# Neural Network - MNIST Digit Classifier

 A PyTorch-based neural network that learns to recognize handwritten digits (0-9) from the MNIST dataset, with real-time visualization of network activations.